Latin America Vacations

 Arrival / San Cristobal

 Upon arrival at San Cristobal Airport from Quito or Guayaquil, you will be met by your local expert guide who will transfer you to your accommodation in time for an energizing lunch, introductions, and a short overview of the trip.
-Next we stop at the local interpretation center to learn about the unique wildlife, geology and natural history of the Galapagos Our minds fresh with knowledge, we’ll make our way to Frigate Hill where our relaxing walk reveals fauna, wildlife, and scenic views of the beach and sea cliffs below.
-On the way back stop for a refreshing snorkel at Carola beach and say hello to the sea turtles and sea lions.
+Next, we stop at the local interpretation center to learn about the unique wildlife, geology, and natural history of the Galapagos Our minds fresh with knowledge, we’ll make our way to Frigate Hill where our relaxing walk reveals fauna, wildlife, and scenic views of the beach and sea cliffs below.
+On the way backstop for a refreshing snorkel at Carola beach and say hello to the sea turtles and sea lions.
 Return to the hotel for dinner and finish up your first day with a leisurely walk down the boardwalk.

 About Golden Bay Hotel & Spa

-This 21-room ocean front property offers you unparalleled comfort and service on San Cristobal Island.
+This 21-room oceanfront property offers you unparalleled comfort and service on San Cristobal Island.
 Although contemporary in concept, its design is harmonious with the environmental demands of the Galapagos.
 Golden Bay Hotel & Spa is a Premium Class beachside property overlooking the spectacular bay that frames Puerto Baquerizo Moreno.

 Today we take to the water with our snorkels and fins to meet some of San Cristobal’s marine residents.
-Hug the coastline searching the coves and cliffs for sea turtles, sea lions, blue-footed boobies, spotted eagle rays, starfish, an abundance of tropical fish and more.
+Hug the coastline searching the coves and cliffs for sea turtles, sea lions, blue-footed boobies, spotted eagle rays, starfish, an abundance of tropical fish, and more.
 Depending on park regulations, we may visit Leon Dormido (Kicker Rock)or Punta Pitt.
-After a full day spent exploring the seas, we head back to our hotel for a delicious gourmet dinner and a laid- back evening overlooking the bay.
+After a full day spent exploring the seas, we head back to our hotel for a delicious gourmet dinner and a laid-back evening overlooking the bay.

 A speedboat or internal flight takes us onward to Santa Cruz Island.
-After checking in, we head to the highlands of El Chato to walk with 100 year old giant tortoises, pintail ducks, Darwin’s finches, frigate birds, egrets, and the vibrant vermillion flycatcher.
-Next we’ll visit a group of cavernous lava tunnels once frequented by pirates, and was rumored to be the hiding spot for plundered Inca gold.
+After checking in, we head to the highlands of El Chato to walk with 100-year-old giant tortoises, pintail ducks, Darwin’s finches, frigate birds, egrets, and the vibrant vermillion flycatcher.
+Next, we’ll visit a group of cavernous lava tunnels once frequented by pirates, and was rumored to be the hiding spot for plundered Inca gold.
 Carry on to Los Gemelos, a pair of massive volcanic sinkholes at the high point of the island.
 Explore the surrounding forest of Scalesia trees home to the short-eared owl.
 In the afternoon we’ll stop at the Charles Darwin Research Center where we’ll learn about the ongoing conservation efforts to protect the future of the Galapagos.
-After a full day, we make our way back to the hotel, where we’ll sit down to a delicious dinner and enjoy secluded views of the bay, coastline, and town.
+After a full day, we make our way back to the hotel, where we’ll sit down for a delicious dinner and enjoy secluded views of the bay, coastline, and town.